 Devolution was a major achievement of the last Labour government.
 But by gifting the Tories a majority of seats on a minority of the vote, the First Past the Post (FPTP) electoral system has left our democracy wide open to attack.
 In 19 of the last 20 general elections most people voted for parties to the left of the Tories, yet they have governed for two-thirds of that time and are using this power to rig the system further.
 FPTP encourages apathy and disengagement by forcing parties to prioritise swing voters in marginal constituencies while neglecting most voters and communities.

 Labour is already committed to extending democracy, from strengthening devolution to Lords reform.
 But our democratic system will remain vulnerable – and our society at constant risk of Tory minority rule – until we replace FPTP with a form of Proportional Representation.

 Conference resolves that:

-- Labour should convene an open and inclusive process, to decide the specific voting system which it will commit to introducing in the next manifesto.
+- Labour should convene an open and inclusive process to decide the specific proportional voting system it will introduce.